 When is medical marijuana appropriate?

 Studies report that marijuana has possible benefit for several conditions.
 State laws vary in which conditions qualify people for treatment with medical marijuana.
 If you're considering marijuana for medical use, check your state's regulations.

-Depending on which state you live in, you may qualify for treatment with medical marijuana if you meet certain requirements and have one of the following conditions:
+Depending on which state you live in, you may qualify for treatment with medical marijuana if you meet certain requirements and have a qualifying condition, such as: